NLIS sheep and goats

 Visually readable tags can be purchased from rural retail outlets if a producer has a current Property Identification Code (PIC).
 To order electronic tags or to view the current list of contracted sheep and goat manufacturers and their tag prices visit our online ordering service or the paper application form .

-Producers who choose to use electronic NLIS (sheep) tags are not required to also attach a visually readable NLIS (sheep) tag.
-Each electronic tag will be printed with a visually readable Property Identification Code (PIC) and serial number.
+Each electronic tag is printed with a visually readable Property Identification Code (PIC) and serial number.

 Further information about NLIS (sheep and goats)

 - What is the NLIS (sheep and goats)?

 - Your guide to Victoria's sheep and goat identification legislation

 - On-farm benefits of sheep electronic identification (EID)

 - Your guide to the use of electronic NLIS (sheep) tags

 - Electronic Identification (EID) readers and their use in a sheep production enterprise

 - Electronic Identification (EID) equipment and software suppliers for sheep producers

 Sheep and goat producers who have a valid PIC can obtain Livestock Production Assurance (LPA) NVDs by phoning the LPA helpline on 1800 683 111 during office hours or by visiting Meat & Livestock Australia (MLA) Livestock Production Assurance (food safety and quality assurance).